warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/visual.md

 ### 10. It's possible to zoom in to 400% without breaking the layout.
 ![Blue tech tag](/dataviz-tag-tech.svg)

-::: details
-How to achieve this:
+::: details How to enable zoom
 #### Use media queries to adjust the chart to different zoom levels.
 If the chart is not zoomable by default, media queries can be used to adjust css properties.
 When zooming in, the viewport get smaller.